About

 ======

 I am a PhD student and conservation biologist located at the Illinois Natural History Survey, University of Illinois at Urbana-Champaign.
-My research broadly focuses on how Anthropogenic stressors, such as climate change, habitat loss, and emerging disease, are shaping the survival and evolution of threatened species.
+My research broadly focuses on how Anthropogenic stressors, such as climate change, habitat loss, and emerging disease, are shaping the evolution and survival of biodiversity.
+My doctoral research seeks to understand how herpetofauna- specifically rattlesnakes- adapt, reproduce, and respond to a rapidly changing world.
+I use genomic tools, as well as field studies and citzen science observations, to uncover the ecological and evolutionary dynamics that shape these species’ persistence.

-My experience spans both laboratory and field settings.
-I have studied parasite diversity in Peruvian frogs, worked to untangle the phylogenetics of gartersnakes, and tracked the movements of threatened Bird-voiced Treefrogs in the swamps of southern Illinois.
-My current projects include investigating how climate variability affects the phenology of Western Diamondback Rattlesnakes in the Arizona-Sonora Desert and describing several novel parasite species infecting reptiles and amphibians.
+From studying parasite diversity in Peruvian frogs to clarifying the phylogenetic relationships of gartersnakes, my research is united by the aim of understanding the processes that influence species evolution in the face of environmental change.
+My current projects include investigating how climate variability impacts the phenology of Western Diamondback Rattlesnakes in the Arizona-Sonora Desert, and describing several novel parasite species infecting reptiles and amphibians.

-Art has always been central to how I engage with nature.
+Intertwined with my passion for understanding the natural world is my love for art.
 Since my early childhood, I’ve kept a collection of drawings and notes documenting the species I observe.
 As a teenager, I began using art as a tool for conservation, donating my paintings to nonprofit auctions and raising over $20,000 to support rattlesnake conservation efforts.
 You can view my scientific illustration portfolio and rattlesnake artwork here.

 Now, as a PhD student, I aim to integrate ecological fieldwork, genomics, and science communication to protect the species that first inspired me.
 Through research, art, and outreach, I strive to bridge the gap between people and the biodiversity we share our world with.